jjavar1/Depth-Point-Cloud-Exercise/README.md

 The volume result should be printed in the console, and the cylinder visualization should be opened.

+**Note: the output will only show after closing the visualization window, this is to adhere to the method requirements**

 ## Prerequisites
 - Python 3.8-3.11 (Python 3.12 not supported)